Nevraxe/Cervo/README.md

 return function (\Cervo\Libraries\Router $router) {

-    // The first parameter is the HTTP method.
+    // The first parameter is the HTTP method or CLI.
 You may use an array to define multiple.
     // The second one is the path.
 It supports the nikic/FastRoute default notation.
-    // The third parameter is the Module/Controller/Method, you can a controller in a sub-folder, so you could load it like Module/SubFolder/Controller/Method.
+    // The third parameter is the Module/Controller/Method, you can use a controller that is in a sub-folder, so you could load it like Module/SubFolder/Controller/Method.
+    // The sub-folder structure supports infinite dept: Module/SubFolder/AnotherSubFolder/YetAnotherSubFoler/Controller/Method
     $router->addRoute('GET', '/', 'Test/Test/Test');
     $router->addRoute('GET', '/test/{name}', 'Test/Test/Named');

     // The fourth parameter is an array in the format ['MyModule/MyLibrary', 'Method'].
 The first part is the equivalent of doing \Cervo\Core::getLibrary() and the second part is the method called.
     // You can add an array as the fifth parameter, those informations will be passed to the controller/method as second parameter.
+    // Any data that you put in each routes needs to be serializable in order to be cached.
     $router->addRoute('GET', '/admin/test/{name}', 'Test/Admin/Test/Named', ['My', 'verify'], ['param' => 'test']);